RohanAlexander/DoSStoolkit/README.md

     the Department of Statistical Sciences.
 She loves statistics, socializing, her family, and her dogs, not necessarily in that order.
--   Shirley Deng - Shirley is an undergraduate student specializing in Statistics and majoring in Mathematics.
+-   Shirley Deng is an undergraduate student specializing in Statistics and majoring in Mathematics.
 Meticulous and soft-hearted, she often finds herself engrossed in new pastimes by the second at the influence of her peers.
 One of which that has remained a longtime constant - spending an excessive amount of time helping people debug their R code.
 -   Yena Joo is an undergraduate student majoring in Economics and double minoring in Statistics and Computer Science.